1.21.26

 Hello brothers and sisters,

-This Sunday, in the morning I will preach a sermon on 1 Peter 1:3-12, “Born Again to a Living Hope,” and in the evening I will preach a sermon on 2 Samuel 2, “David, King of Judah.”
-The 10:00 am lesson will be on question 100 of the Shorter Catechism, on the preface of the Lord’s prayer.
+This coming Sunday, my sermon in the morning service will be on 1 Peter 3:13-17, “Prepared to Make a Defense,” and my sermon in the evening service will be on 2 Samuel 10, “Kindness Rejected by King Hanun.”
+The 10:00 am lesson will be the third in a series on Christian education and will be on the subject of science.

 Recordings from Last Sunday